Common Causes of Bottom Teeth Crowding

 Research shows that premature loss of baby teeth has been a deciding factor in the occurrence of malocclusions and that it increased the chances of bottom teeth crowding.

 Adolescents who have experienced tooth decay may experience a higher instance of bottom teeth crowding.
+Children with premature loss of primary teeth had more than three times the frequency of orthodontic treatment than those who had not lost their deciduous teeth prematurely.

 Over-Retained Baby Teeth